sketchplugins/plugin-directory/README.md

 - [Place Linked Bitmap](https://github.com/frankko/place-linked-bitmap), by Frank Kolodziej: A plugin to place external bitmap files into Sketch and update Sketch layers after external bitmaps are updated
 - [Plant](https://plantapp.io), by Plant: Version control for designers
 - [Plot](https://plotapp.co), by Jordan Singer: Collaborate with your design team in a new way
+- [Pointbreak](https://pointbreak.protowire.com), by Mark Horgan: Add breakpoints to artboards so you can have mobile and desktop designs on the one artboard.
 - [polaris-telescope](https://github.com/Shopify/polaris-telescope), by Shopify: Access Shopify Polaris from Sketch to speed up your design or development workflow
 - [polyglot](https://github.com/fruitfrills/polyglot), by fruitfrills: Text translations
 - [Primary Sync](https://github.com/Primary-app/primary-sync), by Primary: Sync your Sketch designs 💎 with Primary's user flows and design documents.